-The scales included here are the: double harmonic scale, Phrygian dominant scale, Phrygian scale, and the diminished scale (half-whole step).
+The scales we’ve included are: the double harmonic scale, Phrygian dominant scale, Phrygian scale, and the diminished scale (half-whole step).

-On this page, each Arabic scale type is presented in notation, guitar TAB and guitar diagrams, to enable you to incorporate them in your improvisation.
+On this page, each Arabic scale type is presented in notation, guitar TAB and guitar pattern diagrams, allowing you to incorporate them in your own compositions and improvisations.

 If you want to learn these scales in more than one position, take a look at our downloadable Guitar Scales book.
 It contains these and many other scales in multiple fretboard positions, allowing you to play them all over the neck.

 This strange and rather beautiful scale possibly has the biggest claim to be the ‘Arabic Scale’.
 With the scale spelling 1, b2, 3, 4, 5, b6, 7 it is very similar to the Phrygian dominant scale, but with a raised seventh note.
 The scale has two augmented second intervals, giving it its enigmatic quality.
 For more information and diagrams for other positions see: Double Harmonic Scale.